kloesing/SAD/README.md

  - Configured OR port: Are relays using the same OR port?

+ - Common fingerprint prefix: how many of the fingerprint bits match starting from most significant bit?
+This is relevant to detect attacks on the hidden service hash ring.

 Obviously, some of these are easier to game than others, and there's likely not a single metric that indicates a Sybil attack.

 ## Getting started